matkinson01/FrontendMentroQRCodeChallenge/README.md

 ## Acknowledgments

-This was 100% my code, but acknowledgements go to Frontenf mentor for posting the challenge, and giving me some things to work on for a profile.
+This was 100% my code, but acknowledgements go to Frontend mentor for posting the challenge, and giving me some things to work on for a profile.